bobaiello/vagrantwork/README.md

 $ sudo apt-get update
 $ sudo apt-get install ansible
 ```
-Below is the Vagrantfile we used to get started:
+Below is the Vagrantfile we used to get started (which also defined a web, db and app server):

 ```
 # -*- mode: ruby -*-